 Project Alternative B would have a smaller number of acres of land consumed due to new housing and other development in the FCMA in comparison to the Project, which balances the allocation of land use development throughout the County.
 It would also have fewer acres of important farmland consumed due to new housing and other growth and development in the FCMA.
 As referenced in Table A-2, the residential density and average number of people per acre would be higher than the Project leading to more compact development.
 For Project Alternative B, referencing Table A-2, more compact development would occur resulting in a larger number of households within a half mile of transit corridors compared to the Project.
 The cumulative impacts between Project Alternative B and the Project would be the same given the same number of people and households projected for the year 2042.
 However, Alternative B would require a significant shift in the location of growth and development within Fresno County by reducing future growth and development in the rural cities and shifting that growth to the FCMA.
-This would achieve such a shift and amend their respective general plans, which is both infeasible and very unlikely to occur.
+This would require each of the local agencies in Fresno County to agree to a set of land use policies that would achieve such a shift and amend their respective general plans, which is both infeasible and very unlikely to occur.